About Me

 JANGL is an acronym for "Java Graphics Library."
 It is a software library I created utilizing the OpenGL graphics API to make the process of developing 2D graphics and games in Java easier by abstracting many low-level concepts.
 JANGL is designed to be simple while still allowing the option to access many low-level features, such as overriding the shader automatically applied to an object.

 4. Provided a heavy contribution to an in-development web application which uses 'node blocks,' allowing the user to graph mathematical functions with a visual interface.
-My contribution primarily focused on bug fixes, code improvements (refactoring), and some quality-of-life features.
-Our main inspiration for this project is to combine the nodeblock-style interface seen in the Blender software with the graphing capabilities of the Desmos graphing calculator.
-In 2024, the minimum viable product of this project won first place in the QubitX Hacks competition with over 560 participants and 40+ projects.
+My contribution primarily focused on reorganizing code and fixing bugs to take the application to a minimum viable product.
+In 2024, the project won first place in the QubitX Hacks competition with over 560 participants and 40 projects.

 Mathematix Logo